chirathlv/Binance/README.md

 Binance has identifies 8 key problems to solve

 :one: SAAS  (Software-as-a-service) solution for emerging blockchain crypto companies to run their operation (BNB Blockchain)<br/>
-:two: Decentralized trusted solution without any sought of centralized authority
+:two: Decentralized trusted solution without any sought of centralized authority<br/>
-:three: Affordable and low transaction fee solution
+:three: Affordable and low transaction fee solution<br/>
-:four: Front-running free trading system in DeFi space (exploits market moving knowledge that has not yet been public)
+:four: Front-running free trading system in DeFi space (exploits market moving knowledge that has not yet been public)<br/>
-:five: Dapps (Decentralized Apps) security mechanism (Distributed Key generation scheme that links user accounts to public and private key pairs)
+:five: Dapps (Decentralized Apps) security mechanism (Distributed Key generation scheme that links user accounts to public and private key pairs)<br/>
-:six: Many financial services in one place (Tax management, accounting, wealth management and etc)
+:six: Many financial services in one place (Tax management, accounting, wealth management and etc)<br/>
-:seven: Smart Contracts (A Code which is intend to automatically execute, control or document legally relevant events and actions according to a terms of a contract)
+:seven: Smart Contracts (A Code which is intend to automatically execute, control or document legally relevant events and actions according to a terms of a contract)<br/>
-:eight: Anonymise crypto transactions at the network level to prevent government organisation snooping them
+:eight: Anonymise crypto transactions at the network level to prevent government organisation snooping them<br/>

 <!-- What solution does this company offer that their competitors do not or cannot offer?-->